GovWizely/lambda-endpoint-freshen/README.md

 ## Prerequisites

 - This project is tested against Python 3.7+ in [CircleCI](https://app.circleci.com/github/GovWizely/lambda-endpoint-freshen/pipelines).
 - Make sure you have your [Trade.gov API Admin Key](https://api.trade.gov) handy.
-Your need to be authorized as an admin in order to freshen the data.
+You need to be authorized as an admin in order to freshen the data.

 ## Getting Started